keptn/lifecycle-toolkit/docs-new/docs/components/metrics-operator.md

 that provide insights into the health and performance of the application and infrastructure.

-While Kubernetes has ways to extend its metrics APIs, they have limitations, especially that they only allow you to use a single observability platform such as Prometheus, Dynatrace or Datadog.
+While Kubernetes has ways to extend its metrics APIs, there are limitations, especially that they allow you to use only a single observability platform such as Prometheus, Dynatrace or Datadog.
-The Keptn Metrics Operator solves this problem by providing a single entry point for all your metrics data, regardless of its source, so you can use multiple instances of multiple observability platforms.
+The Keptn Metrics Operator solves this problem by providing a single entry point for all your metrics data, regardless of its source.
+This mean that data from multiple observability platforms are available via a single access point.

-Keptn metrics are integrated with the Kubernetes [Custom Metrics API](https://github.com/kubernetes/metrics#custom-metrics-api), so they are compatible with the Kubernetes [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA), which enables the horizontal scaling of workloads based on metrics collected from multiple observability platforms.
+Keptn metrics are integrated with the Kubernetes [Custom Metrics API](https://github.com/kubernetes/metrics#custom-metrics-api), so they are compatible with the Kubernetes [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA), which enables the horizontal scaling of workloads based on metrics collected from observability platforms.
 See
 [Using the HorizontalPodAutoscaler](../use-cases/hpa.md)
 for instructions.